OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 - one entry switching on at [astronomical sunset time](#astronomical-time) with [optional offset](#astronomical-offsets) or [light sensor trigger](#astronomical-time-with-sensor).
 - another entry switching off again based on [fixed time](#fixed-time);

+#### Fixed Time And Sunset Interaction

+Depending on the location of the device the time of sunset may vary quite a bit throughout the year.
+Because of this it is possible that what for some period would be a very reasonable schedule, is a questionable schedule (possibly to be considered [invalid](#validity)) in another season.<br>
+See the [explanation around sunrise](#fixed-time-and-sunrise-interaction) for a graphical example.

 ### Evening/Morning Lights